Frequently Asked Questions

 When should I see an Advisor in the Jack Holland Student Success Center (JHSSC)?

-See a JHSSCC Advisor for any of the following:
+See a JHSSC Advisor for any of the following:

 - Receive assistance in creating an academic plan.